2019 Communication Major Graduation Ceremony

 At this ceremony, which takes place the day prior to the University Commencement on Franklin Field, we celebrate the graduation of Penn's Communication Majors with the distribution of certificates and awards.
 The event also includes short speeches by several undergraduates, and an address from a distinguished alumnus.
-This year, the alumni speaker will be Ashley Parker (C'05), White House reporter for the Washington Post.
+This year, Dylan Hewitt (C'14, G'15), Director of Intergovernmental Relations for New York City Comptroller Scott M. Stringer, will speak.

 Zellerbach Theater, Annenberg Center for The Performing Arts

 11am-12pm: Hors d’oeuvres Reception

 The Agora, Annenberg Public Policy Center